Niagara Park - Lisarow

 Niagara Park - Lisarow features high concentrations of family households, with a higher-than-average median household size

-Family households constitute 79.2% of all households, including 40.5% couples with children, 25.1% couples without children, and 12.9% single parent families.
-Non-family households comprise the remaining 20.8%, with lone person households at 18.5% and group households making up 2.2%.
-The median household size is 2.8 people, larger than the Greater Sydney average of 2.5.
+Family households account for 79.2% of all households, including 40.5% couples with children, 25.1% couples without children, and 12.9% single parent families.
+Non-family households constitute the remaining 20.8%, with lone person households making up 18.5% and group households comprising 2.2%.
+The median household size is 2.8 people, which is larger than the Greater Sydney average of 2.5.

 Frequently Asked Questions - Households